dzek69/bottom-line/README.md

 ## Methods to be supported

-- pick
-- omit
 (TODO)

 ## Features

 - unit tests with `mocha` & `must.js`
-- es6+ first approach, with es5 transpiled version to be found inside `dist` folder *
+- es6+ first approach, with transpiled version to be found inside `dist` folder *

 \* - transpiling kills JS engines optimizations, makes codes longer and tree shaking harder to do and/or slower

 ## To do for 1.0.0

 - make a list of important methods to include in this library
-- prepare a build script to mess-free development and easy importing like `import _get from "bottom-line/get"`
 - consider making all methods non-crashy, as some already are

 ## License